How to Write the Georgetown University Supplemental Essays

 Make sure to address the traits or mindset you possess that will allow you to thrive in the Georgetown community and beyond, and remember that this essay should ideally relate to the unique experience you will gain at Georgetown.
 Think about the Jesuit and Catholic values of “restless inquiry” emphasized by the school, and why you would be a good fit based on your character and personal achievements!

-Here, the question asks the “factors that have influenced your interest.”
-Be careful to avoid focusing solely on abstract education values or future plans—instead, give concrete examples of moments, opportunities, or people in your life that have guided you to decide on your intended major.
+Here, the question asks about the “factors that have influenced your interest.”
+Be sure not to solely focus on abstract education values or future plans—instead, give concrete examples of moments, opportunities, or people in your life that have guided you in your decision to pursue your intended major.

-This question is similar to the one above: what factors have influenced you to commit to the Walsh School of Foreign Service?
-How will your pursuit of education create a positive externality on your local, national, or international community?
-Discuss the major you intend to pursue, and that you understand the direct impact you can have on relevant systems or populations, think about any gaps in your local or larger community you wish to address with your education and determination.
+This question is similar to the one posed above: what factors have influenced you to commit to the Walsh School of Foreign Service?
+How will your pursuit of education help you to create positive change in your local, national, or international community?
+Write about the major you intend to pursue, and the direct impact you hope to have on specific systems or populations.
+Think about any gaps in your local or larger community you wish to address with your education and determination.
 Give detailed examples that can testify to your critical thinking skills, ability to apply what you’ve studied, and awareness of current affairs.

 Ultimately, the most important advice is to do your research!
-Look for the resources available only at Georgetown that draw you to the particular school.
-Explore the school-specific programs, faculty, research, and study abroad programs that will strengthen your learning experience and enhance your academic passions.
-Think about ways you will be challenged at the school in your area of study in the unique Georgetown environment.
+Look for the resources that are only available at Georgetown that draw you to the particular school.
+Explore the school-specific programs, faculty, research, and study abroad programs that will strengthen your learning experience and enhance your academic enrichment.
+Think about ways you will be challenged in your area of study in Georgetown’s unique environment.